Ismah: Prophets

-Among the doctrines that arose from the mid-2nd century AH (8th century CE) onwards is that "Ismat al-anbiya" (the protection of the Prophets) means God's protection of the prophets from sin and error.
+Among the doctrines that arose from the mid-2nd century AH (8th century CE) onwards is that ismat al-anbiya (the protection of the Prophets) means God's protection of the prophets from sin and error.
 This doctrine seems to have originated from among the Shia, but is embraced, in one way or another, by almost all Muslim sects and theological and legal schools.
 A major dispute deals with, whether prophets are sinless from the beginning, or if they are only sinless after they started their prophetic mission.

 Among non-Shi‘ites, Ashari theologian Fakhr ad-Din ar-Razi is one of the supporters of the idea of the ismah of the prophets.
 He stated his view is as follows: "According to us the best view is that, owing to their prophethood, there is neither a grave nor a small sin or error (dhanb)."
 Besides investigating the subject in his Commentary on the Qur'an, he wrote a separate book titled Ismatu'l-Anbiya (The Sinlessness of the Prophets), and championed the cause of this dogma being a part of Sunni theology.
 But Abū Hayyān al-Tawhīdī, a Sunni Philosopher, rejected this doctrine.
-Over the course of history, Sunni views varied to the extent of protection, distinguishing between major sins (al-kaba'ir), minor sins (al-sagha'ir), inadvertent error (sahw) forgetfulness (nisyān) and lapses (zallāt).
+Over the course of history, Sunni views varied to the extent of protection, distinguishing between major sins (al-kaba'ir), minor sins (al-sagha'ir), inadvertent error (sahw) forgetfulness (nisyan) and lapses (zallat).
 F. Some of them argued, it is necessary to commit mistakes to teach people how to repent.
 The notion that prophets are generally sinless was first pushed by Asharites and Maturidites, but not accepted by Hanbalites.